 There are better options for saying sorry.
-Sometimes there’s a more appropriate way to express regret about a situation, especially if it’s out of your control.
-Other times—when you really are remorseful and at fault—there are stronger ways to say it.
-Here, we’ve rounded up a handful of alternatives for different situations you may find yourself in.
+Sometimes there’s a more appropriate way to express regret, especially if it’s out of your control.
+Maybe it’s writing an apology letter.
+At other times—when you really are remorseful and at fault—there are stronger ways to say it.
+Here, we’ve rounded up a handful of alternatives for different situations you might encounter.

 1 “I understand your frustration.”

-Especially in customer-facing roles in professional settings, it’s easy to use “Sorry for the inconvenience” for a number of issues (e.g., a lost package, missed appointment, or faulty service).
+Especially in customer-facing roles in professional settings, it’s easy to use “Sorry for the inconvenience” as a catch-all apology (e.g., a lost package, missed appointment, or faulty service).
 In these cases, the phrase can land as invalidating or unprofessional instead of caring.
 This can escalate frustration.

 It’s important to craft responses to show you understand your recipient’s perspective and want to make up for wrongdoing.
 Rather than dismissing their complaint as a mere “inconvenience,” acknowledging their feelings and accepting blame is more likely to lead to repair.
 Using “I understand your frustration” guides the response with empathy.
 It’s a stronger way to hopefully deescalate heightened emotions—and reach a solution both parties feel good about.